Spirit: Stallion of the Cimarron: Plot

 Spirit starts back towards his herd and tries to convince Rain to come with him.
 They notice the Colonel and his men charging to attack the Lakota village, and return to help.
 During the confrontation, the Colonel shoots Rain, and she falls into a river; he is about to shoot Little Creek, but Spirit knocks the Colonel off his horse, deflecting the shot and saving Little Creek's life.
 Trying to rescue Rain, Spirit leaps into the river, but they both plummet over a waterfall.
 Once out of the water, Spirit stays by Rain's side, only for the cavalry to recapture him and leave her for dead.
 Little Creek tends to Rain; realizing that Spirit saved his life, he sets out in pursuit of the cavalry.

-Spirit is put in a train with other captured horses from the village, and becomes disheartened; however, he has a vision of his herd running free across their homeland, strengthening him again.
+Spirit is put on a train with other captured horses from the village, and becomes disheartened; however, he has a vision of his herd running free across their homeland, strengthening him again.
 Spirit and many other horses are then forced to work on the transcontinental railroad, sledging a steam locomotive through the woods.
 After noticing that the railroad will pass right through his homeland, Spirit pretends to pass out, tricking the men into releasing him, then frees the other horses by kicking their chains off the sledge.
 The unattached locomotive tumbles backwards down a hill, crashes into another locomotive in a station below, and starts a fire which sets the surrounding forest ablaze.
 Spirit is trapped when a loose chain around his neck snags on a fallen tree, but Little Creek arrives and cuts him free; together, they escape by jumping into a ravine.

 The next morning, the Colonel and his cavalry find Spirit and Little Creek.
 A chase ensues through the Grand Canyon; eventually, though seemingly trapped at the edge of a wide gorge, Spirit takes a leap of faith to the other side, with Little Creek on his back, which he succeeds at.
 Impressed, the Colonel stops his men from shooting at Spirit and Little Creek, gives Spirit a nod of respect, and calls off the pursuit.
 After celebrating their freedom, Spirit and Little Creek return to the Lakotas, meeting up with Rain, who has recovered.
 Little Creek tells Spirit to take care of Rain after naming him "Spirit, who could not be broken."
-Spirit leads Rain back to his herd, reuniting with his mother in the process, and they run free across the plains.
+Spirit leads Rain back to his herd, reuniting with his mother, and they run free across the plains.